 Audits for compliance with EITC due diligence requirements are another tier of our EITC Preparer Compliance Program.
 We look at returns with a high chance of errors completed by the same preparer and use that information to select preparers for audits.
 We may have contacted the preparer using one of the other tiers of our Preparer Compliance Program but we don't use all of them for every preparer.
-See EITC Preparer Compliance - Targeted, Tailored and Tiered for information on the other tiers).
+See EITC Preparer Compliance - Focused and Tiered for information on the other tiers).

 IRS employees are visiting preparers for due diligence audits without pre-scheduling the audit.
 We previously sent the preparers a Letter 4833 and are auditing their current year returns.